Jellyfish227/CSCI3170_Project/README.md

 - [Table](src/Table.java)
 - [TransactionTable](src/TransactionTable.java)
 - [User](src/User.java)

-### File Description
+### File Descriptions
+- **src/Table.java**
-- src/Table.java Defines the abstract class Table, providing basic methods for data table operations such as creating, querying, deleting, and loading tables.
+  Defines the abstract class `Table`, providing basic methods for data table operations such as creating, querying, deleting, and loading tables.

+- **src/TransactionTable.java**
-- src/TransactionTable.java Inherits from Table and implements specific operations for the transaction table, including table creation and loading transaction data.
+  Inherits from `Table` and implements specific operations for the transaction table, including table creation and loading transaction data.

+- **src/User.java**
-- src/User.java Defines the abstract class User, representing a user and providing an abstract method for executing menus.
+  Defines the abstract class `User`, representing a user and providing an abstract method for executing menus.

+- **src/Administrator.java**
-- src/Administrator.java Inherits from User and implements the administrator's operations menu, including creating and deleting tables and loading data.
+  Inherits from `User` and implements the administrator's operations menu, including creating and deleting tables and loading data.

+- **src/CategoryTable.java**
-- src/CategoryTable.java Inherits from Table and implements specific operations for the category table, including table creation and loading category data.
+  Inherits from `Table` and implements specific operations for the category table, including table creation and loading category data.

+- **src/Connectable.java**
-- src/Connectable.java Defines an interface Connectable for setting and retrieving database connections.
+  Defines an interface `Connectable` for setting and retrieving database connections.

+- **src/Console.java**
-- src/Console.java Provides convenient console input methods for reading various types of user input.
+  Provides convenient console input methods for reading various types of user input.

+- **src/Main.java**
-- src/Main.java The main program entry point, responsible for initializing the database connection and displaying the main menu to manage user operations.
+  The main program entry point, responsible for initializing the database connection and displaying the main menu to manage user operations.

+- **src/Manager.java**
-- src/Manager.java Inherits from User and implements the manager's operations menu, including querying salespersons and manufacturers' sales data.
+  Inherits from `User` and implements the manager's operations menu, including querying salespersons and manufacturers' sales data.

+- **src/ManufacturerTable.java**
-- src/ManufacturerTable.java Inherits from Table and implements specific operations for the manufacturer table, including table creation and loading manufacturer data.
+  Inherits from `Table` and implements specific operations for the manufacturer table, including table creation and loading manufacturer data.

+- **src/OracalDBConnector.java**
-- src/OracalDBConnector.java Implements the Connectable interface, handling the specific implementation for establishing a connection to an Oracle database.
+  Implements the `Connectable` interface, handling the specific implementation for establishing a connection to an Oracle database.

+- **src/PartTable.java**
-- src/PartTable.java Inherits from Table and implements specific operations for the part table, including table creation and loading part data.
+  Inherits from `Table` and implements specific operations for the part table, including table creation and loading part data.

+- **src/Salesperson.java**
-- src/Salesperson.java Inherits from User and implements the salesperson's operations menu, including searching for parts and selling parts.
+  Inherits from `User` and implements the salesperson's operations menu, including searching for parts and selling parts.

+- **src/SalespersonTable.java**
-- src/SalespersonTable.java Inherits from Table and implements specific operations for the salesperson table, including table creation and loading salesperson data.
+  Inherits from `Table` and implements specific operations for the salesperson table, including table creation and loading salesperson data.

 ## Group Members
-- **Tam Yiu Hei**  Student ID: 1155223226 Email: 1155223226@link.cuhk.edu.hk
+- **Tam Yiu Hei**
+  Student ID: 1155223226
+  Email: 1155223226@link.cuhk.edu.hk

-- **Yu Ching Hei**  Student ID: 1155193237 Email: chyu2@cse.cuhk.edu.hk
+- **Yu Ching Hei**
+  Student ID: 1155193237
+  Email: chyu2@cse.cuhk.edu.hk

-- **Leung Chung Wang**  Student ID: 1155194650 Email: 1155194650@link.cuhk.edu.hk
+- **Leung Chung Wang**
+  Student ID: 1155194650
+  Email: 1155194650@link.cuhk.edu.hk

 ## Acknowledgments
 - **Instructor**: Dr. YU, Michael Ruisi
 - **TA**:
   - DING Wenlong
   - GAO Jialin
   - LIU Yuqi
   - LU Haodong
   - ZHANG Yiyi

 ## Methods of Compilation and Execution

+To compile and run the project, follow these steps: